gmeyer24/HW02-Advanced-CSS/README.md

 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->

-- The links shown below will being you to the desired section on the portfolio.
+- The links shown below will bring you to the desired section on the portfolio.
 The "LinkedIn" link will bring you to the developer's LinkedIn profile.
 Please refer to the below images to see how the links work:
 ![Alt text](image-1.png)
 ![Alt text](image-2.png)